Christmas in London

 Delicious Mince Pies

 You can’t beat a humble mince pie at Christmas.
-Head to St John’s Bakery on Druid Street near Tower Bridge between 9am-4pm every weekend to try their mince pies over the festive period.
-Mince pies start from £2 and there is also an array of breads, doughnuts and pastries for you to devour.
+Head to St John’s Bakery in Neal’s Yard to try their mince pies over the festive period.
+Their warm mince pies are a real festive treat and there is also an array of breads, doughnuts and pastries for you to devour.

-One of the ultimate British Christmas traditions is going to see a pantomime and it is one of the best Christmas activities in London.
-Following last year’s Olivier award-winning pantomime, Snow White is coming to the London Palladium in 2018 starring Dawn French and Julian Clary.
-It runs from 8th December - 13th January 2019 with matinee and evening performances throughout the festive season.
+One of the ultimate British Christmas traditions is going to see a pantomime.
+Fortunately, it also happens to be one of the best Christmas activities in London.
+Following last year’s production of Snow White, Goldilocks and the Three Bears is coming to the London Palladium in 2019 starring Paul O'Grady and Julian Clary.
+It runs from 7th December - 12th January 2020 with matinee and evening performances throughout the festive season.

 Head to the Barbican for a traditional concert of Carols by Candlelight.
-Enjoy a concert of seasonal classics and musical masterpieces by performers in 18th century costume on 23rd December at 2.30pm.
-As well as enjoying the performance, you will also be invited to sing along with some of your favourite carols.
+Enjoy a concert of seasonal classics and musical masterpieces by performers in 18th century costume on 21st December at 8pm.
+Tickets start at £16.50 and you will hear some of your favourite carols throughout the evening.

-The Nutcracker by the English National Ballet returns to the London Coliseum following sellout performances in 2016 and 2017.
-This traditional Christmas treat will transport you through dance to the magical Land of Snow.
-Book tickets from 13th-30th of December from just £20 for an adult.
+The Nutcracker by the English National Ballet returns to the London Coliseum for 2019 to share an enchanting tale of Christmas.
+This traditional festive Christmas treat will transport you through dance to the magical Land of Snow.
+Book tickets from 11th December - 5th January 2020 from just £14 per adult.

 There is no better place to go Christmas shopping than London.
 Hit the high streets, seek out unique gifts and make time to break for delicious food and hot drinks.